-- Keeping Children Safe in Education 2023 Part 1 or Annex A
+- Keeping Children Safe in Education 2024 Part 1

 - Staff Code of Conduct

 - Safeguarding & Child Protection policy

 - Behaviour policy

-Roles and Responsibilities of Volunteers, Work experience and Students
+d) Roles and Responsibilities of Volunteers, Work experience and Students

 A member of the Safeguarding team will explain to volunteers, work experience and students the responsibility of reporting any concerns about children's safety and welfare to the DSL.
-Further, they will be briefed on the required policies which include code of conduct, behaviour, safeguarding and child protection and the confidentiality standards that we expect from all in our school.
+Further, they will be briefed on the required policies which include our code of conduct, behaviour, safeguarding and child protection and the confidentiality standards that we expect from all in our school.

-Therefore, volunteers and students have the responsibility to:
+Volunteers and students have the responsibility to:

-- Work within the school's code of conduct, KCSIE 2023, safeguarding/child protection policy and confidentiality/information sharing expectations; and - Immediately share any concerns about a child's welfare with the DSL.
+- Work within the school's code of conduct, KCSIE 2024, safeguarding/child protection policy and confidentiality/information sharing expectations; and - Immediately share any concerns about a child's welfare with the DSL.

-Parental Responsibilities
+e) Parental Responsibilities